The Bob Woodruff Foundation invests in programs that support post-9/11 impacted veterans, service members, their

 How to apply for funding:

 - After you have submitted the proposal summary, please email your current 990, supporting evidence, and sources cited in your proposal to email@example.com.
-BWF will not consider your proposal before receiving current 990 and supporting documents.
+Your proposal is not complete until you provide your current 990, supporting evidence, and documents cited in your proposal.

-- You will receive an email confirmation once your submission and requested materials have been received.
+- You will receive an email confirmation once your submission and supporting materials have been received.
 If you do not receive a confirmation receipt within 3 business days after emailing 990 and supporting documents, please resend materials.